Northern Arizona Road Trip

 Visitors are likely to stay a while in the campground whether they like the rugged experience provided by tent camping, or the luxury of an RV.
 A short stay will allow you to take advantage of the area hiking or give you a chance to explore the water via a rented kayak.
 The lake contains a variety of sportfish for anglers, and the area is home to a large variety of birds and wildlife including elk, deer, and a ton of waterfowl.
 After you’ve had your fill of this high-country paradise, might as well roll on to the next stop, Lyman Lake State Park.

 The drive from Fool Hollow to Lyman Lake State Park is full of amazing Arizona scenery.
 Escudilla Mountain looms in the distance, and at nearly 11,000 feet is one of Arizona’s highest peaks.
 You’ll drive through stands of ponderosa pines, broken country with junipers and yellow grass, and of course, you’ll experience the plains country.
 Along the way, keep an eye out for wildlife.
 Pronghorn antelope are right at home in the open plains country.
-Their white rump and underside can be seen from quite a distance which gives travelers a chance to pull over safely to admire these noble creatures of the plains.
+Their white rump and underside can be seen from quite a distance, which gives travelers a chance to pull over safely to admire these noble creatures of the plains.

 After arriving at Lyman Lake State Park, most visitors instantly realize just how big the lake is!
 At over 1,500 acres, the possibilities abound with recreation potential.
 Into boating?
-Well, there’s no motor restrictions here…Adrenaline seekers are invited to open the throttle and enjoy wakeboarding, water skiing, or just exploring with the wind and lake mist in your face.
+Well, there are no motor restrictions here…Adrenaline seekers are invited to open the throttle and enjoy wakeboarding, water skiing, or just exploring with the wind and lake mist in your face.
 If you’re into a little slower paced recreation, there’s plenty of that to go around too.
 Lyman is one of Arizona’s best walleye fishing destinations, there’s a solid population of largemouth bass, the catfish are typically willing to bite, and carp are everywhere.
 While you’re fishing, relaxing at your lakeside camp (or cabin) you’ll notice the wide-variety of Arizona wildlife here too.
 Coyotes, mule deer, raccoons, and a large variety of birds will keep you entertained.

 The historical aspect of this park is also well defined and a variety of trails lead to numerous petroglyphs throughout the park and give visitors a glimpse into the past.
-It’s so cool to stand in the same place, and experience very similar views that people also encountered long ago.
+It’s so cool to stand in the same place and experience very similar views that people also encountered long ago.

 A road trip through northern Arizona will expose travelers to a variety of beautiful sights and experiences that fuel a lifetime of memories.
 There’s just so many ways to recreate that nearly everyone can find a way to let Arizona instill a bit of wonder into any road trip.
 We’re just happy you’re here, so let the parks be your guide to great times on your Grand Canyon State adventure!